-Being a good corporate citizen is part and parcel of being a sustainable business which can in turn help drive a sustainable national economy.
+Being a good corporate citizen is imperative to ensuring a sustainable business.
+This in turn contributes to driving a sustainable national economy.
 The transformation, social & ethics committee is responsible for outlining our goals and targets and monitoring our performance in this regard.

-We are committed to communicating with all stakeholders openly, transparently and timeously and have an active stakeholder engagement programme.
-We ensure regular engagement with our identified key stakeholders through diverse means which include our website, integrated annual report, SENS, one-on-one meetings and ongoing formal and informal sessions.
+We are committed to open, transparent and timeous communication with all stakeholders and have an active stakeholder engagement programme.
+We engage regularly with our identified key stakeholders through various means including our website, integrated annual report, SENS, one-on-one meetings and ongoing formal and informal sessions.